 For these reasons, the harp winds up being remarkably perfect, because the sound is always dissolving.
 Without any intention to defame the beauty of a particular family of instruments, does it make sense to you that a trumpet, trombone, oboe, bassoon or French horn however perfect in symphony hall would exceed the delicate parameters needed here?

 A final practical reason is physiological and therapeutic: the music-thanatologist leans on the uses of many warm, low, resonant tones in the delivery of prescriptive music for the care of the dying.
 This has to do with the relief of pain and/or suffering.

-By way of conclusion: Harps are not standardized; there are many different kinds and sizes of professional concert quality harps, and the size, design, tension and substance of the strings depend upon the repertoire the artist is carrying (i.e., medieval, Renaissance, Baroque, classical, symphonic, opera, 20th century, chamber music, art song, folk music, etc).
-The instruments we have been recommending for many years for the clinical work are some of the most stable instruments in the industry.
-I have never seen one implode or explode, and their makers are luthiers of great integrity.
+By way of conclusion: Harps are not standardized; there are many different kinds and sizes of professional concert quality harps.
+The size, design, tension and substance of the strings depend upon the repertoire the artist is carrying (i.e., medieval, Renaissance, Baroque, classical, symphonic, opera, 20th century, chamber music, art song, folk music, wire-strung, gut strung, nylon strung, etc).